 How does Contingent RPO enhance a traditional MSP?

-A Contingent RPO solution is built strategically around a business’s unique contingent talent needs.
+A Contingent RPO or Direct Sourcing solution is built strategically around a business’s unique contingent talent needs.
 Because of this, an organisation is able to form a strong partnership with its workforce solutions provider, enabling it to attract new talent and reorganise and engage existing talent pools (such as retirees, alumni and referrals) – improving time-to-hire and intensifying cost-savings.

 In addition to its cost benefits, a Contingent RPO solution also allows businesses to build on their contingent employee value proposition (EVP), employer brand and end-to-end onboarding process.
 This drives better quality candidates who are more closely aligned to a business’s culture, aiding long-term retention of the best contingent talent – especially vital in a competitive talent market.